-pub struct NodeOptions<'a> { /* private fields */ }
+pub struct NodeOptions<'a> { /* private fields */ }Expand description

-A set of options for creating a Node
+A set of options for creating a Node.

-The builder pattern, implemented through IntoNodeOptions
+The builder pattern, implemented through IntoNodeOptions, allows

 selectively setting some fields, and leaving all others at their default values.